swiftlang/swift-evolution/proposals/nnnn-sendable-inference.md

 ## Effect on API resilience

 For the most part, this proposal does not introduce any changes that directly affect API resilience.
-The changes to inference of `Sendable ` are mostly restricted to types that remain within a module (e.g., only non-public generic types can have conditional `Sendable` conformances inferred).
-This proposal does encourage changes to can impact API resilience, e.g., it introduces a compiler flag to encourage more adoption of `Sendable`, which will have downstream effects on clients, but generally the additional of a `Sendable` conformance does not break code.
+The changes to inference of `Sendable` are mostly restricted to types that remain within a module (e.g., only non-public generic types can have conditional `Sendable` conformances inferred).
+This proposal does encourage changes that can impact API resilience, e.g., it introduces a compiler flag to encourage more adoption of `Sendable`, which will have downstream effects on clients, but generally the addition of a `Sendable` conformance does not break code.

 The inference of `Sendable` key path literals can change some types of public stored properties, however: